plone/plone.indexer/plone/indexer/README.txt

 ------------------------------------------------

-If you are writing tests for your indexers (as you should!), then you should be aware of the following.
+If you are writing tests for your indexers (as you should!), then you should be aware of the following:

 When the @indexer decorator returns, it turns your function into an instance of type DelegatingIndexerFactory.
 This is an adapter factory that can create